-Net Income Attributable to CRA International, Inc. Net income attributable to CRA International, Inc. increased by \$1.5 million to \$7.6 million for the first half of fiscal 2016 from \$6.1 million for the first half of fiscal 2015.
-The diluted net income per share was \$0.86 per share for the first half of fiscal 2016, compared to diluted net income per share of \$0.65 per share for the first half of fiscal 2015.
-Diluted weighted average shares outstanding decreased by approximately 503,000 shares to approximately 8,825,000 shares for the first half of fiscal 2016 from approximately 9,328,000 shares for the first half of fiscal 2015.
-The decrease in diluted weighted average shares outstanding was primarily due to the repurchase and retirement of our common stock, offset in part by an increase as a result of shares of restricted stock and time-vesting restricted stock units that have vested or that have been issued, and stock options that have been exercised, since July 4, 2015.
+Net Income Attributable to CRA International, Inc. Net income attributable to CRA International, Inc. increased by \$1.8 million to \$10.8 million for the fiscal year-to-date period ended October 1, 2016 from \$9.0 million for the fiscal year-to-date period ended October 3, 2015.
+The diluted net income per share was \$1.24 per share for the fiscal year-to-date period ended October 1, 2016, compared to diluted net income per share of \$0.97 per share for the fiscal year-to-date period ended October 3, 2015.
+Diluted weighted average shares outstanding decreased by approximately 529,000 shares to approximately 8,653,000 shares for the fiscal year-to-date period ended October 1, 2016 from approximately 9,182,000 shares for the fiscal year-to-date period ended October 3, 2015.
+The decrease in diluted weighted average shares outstanding was primarily due to the repurchase and retirement of shares of our common stock since October 3, 2015, offset in part by an increase as a result of shares of restricted stock and time-vesting restricted stock units that have vested or that have been issued, and stock options that have been exercised, since October 3, 2015.